jpsonicarchitecture/Biointeractive-multimodal-music-systems-performance-lab/apendices-tesis/A.6 Modulos de sistemas BCI/A.6.2 MUSE-DataIM v4.0/MUSEData 4.0/README.md

 - `vectorMapping3D.pd` - 3D parameter mapping
 - `IM_sendOSC.pd` - OSC transmission of motion data

-### See reference manual A.4 for configuration and usage of the MUSEData v 4.0 system
+### See reference manual A.4 for configuration and usage of the MUSEDataIM-MOV 4.0
 https://github.com/jpsonicarchitecture/Biointeractive-multimodal-music-systems-performance-lab/blob/main/apendices-tesis/A.4%20Manuales%20Sistemas%20BCI/MuseDataMAnual-repositorio-EN.pdf

 ## Resources